 If you are able to, try to avoid activities that could potentially damage evidence such as:

 - Using the restroom

 If you have done any of these activities, you can still have an exam performed.

 A sexual assault can impact your physical health.
 You may have injuries and trauma related to the assault that aren’t immediately visible.
 During an exam you may be able to access treatment for these injuries, receive preventative treatment for STIs, and obtain emergency contraception to prevent pregnancy.

-WSUPD can provide you with transportation to the hospital or clinic.
-There is no requirement to make a police report in order to obtain a sexual assault forensic exam, but the process gives you the chance to safely store evidence should you decide to report at a later time.
+WSUPD and ATVP can provide you with transportation to the hospital or clinic.
+There is no requirement to make a police report in order to obtain a sexual assault forensic exam.
+Victims have a right under law to receive this examination without cost through Washington State Department of Labor and Industries Crimes Victims Compensation Program.

 835 SE Bishop Boulevard